davidfstr/dafoster.net/_posts/core-samples/2011-12-29-jekyll-introduction.md

 All templates can contain Liquid code to work with your site's data.

 **Rending Page/Post Content in a Template**
-There is a special variable in all templates named : `content`.
+There is a special variable in all templates named: `content`.
 The `content` variable holds the page/post content including any sub-template content previously defined.
 Render the content variable wherever you want your main content to be injected into your template: